zuplo/docs/docs/articles/local-development.md

 KEY2=VALUE2
 ```

-## Changing the port number
+## Changing the port number(s)

-By default the Zuplo CLI runs on port 9000.
-To change the port number, you can
+By default the Zuplo local server runs on port 9000 and route designer runs on
+port 9100.
+To change the port number, you can call
-call `npx zup dev --port <port number>`.
+`npx zup dev --port <port number> --editor-port <editor port number>`.

 ## Troubleshooting